Dalimil/Eventbrite-Tools/README.md

 This script allows you to find all information about Eventbrite event tickets in advance - their quantity, price and release date.
 It is even more useful when used in combination with the Eventbrite Bot described below (`ticket-getter.js`).

 #### Usage
-1. Open Firefox and navigate to your Eventbrite event
+1. Open Chrome and navigate to your Eventbrite event
-2. Open Scratchpad (Shift + F4) and Open file `ticket-info.js`
+2. Open Developer Console (Option+⌘+J (on macOS), or Shift+CTRL+J (on Windows/Linux))
-3. Click Run
+3. Copy paste `ticket-info.min.js` file contents and press Enter

 ## Eventbrite Ticket Bot - [`ticket-getter.js`](https://raw.githubusercontent.com/Dalimil/Eventbrite-Tools/master/ticket-getter.js)